Chapter 1 · System Design Fundamentals

 The honest answer

-For the first million users, a managed Postgres almost always wins.
-NoSQL solves problems most applications never have — choose it because a real access pattern demands it, not for the scalability halo.
+For your first million users, a managed Postgres almost always wins.
+NoSQL solves problems that most applications never actually run into.
+Pick it because something you really need forces you to, not because it sounds like it scales better.

 Vertical vs horizontal scaling Slide 5